mas0ny1/POE-Resizer/README.md

 Press F10 to toggle
 Script will close when you close POE
 Recommended to Lock mouse to window in POE settings
+This works for me when I have Windowed Fullscreen set in my settings